Can You Pay Off a credit card with another Credit card?

 You can save money and get your debt paid off faster if you pay off your credit card amount before the promotional period ends if you have a card with a 0% APR balance transfer offer.

-It’s important to remember that balance transfers normally charge between 3 percent and 5 percent of the transferred balance.
 In other words, if you transfer $5,000, you should expect to see between $150 and $250 added to your balance.
 However, if the interest savings outweigh the up-front price, it may be worthwhile to pay the fee.

 How does a balance transfer work?

 Balance transfer fees should be avoided where feasible.
 Check the interest rate after the promotional period ends and how a balance transfer may affect your credit score.
-Before transferring funds, read the cardmember agreement and contact your lender to confirm the details.

 What are the pros of paying a credit card bill with another credit card

-The Pros are:
+Pros

-• The 0% interest rate deal.
+The 0% interest rate deal

 The major advantage of a transfer credit card with a 0% balance is the 0% introductory APR deal.
 During the promo time, all of the payments of your monthly bills will be applied to the principal amount.

-• Consolidating your debts.
+Consolidating your debts

 Using a single balance transfer credit card to combine your debt and eliminate the hassle of making different payments each month will save you time and money.

-• Reduce the use of borrowed funds.
+Reduce the use of borrowed funds

-• No Intention to stop using the first card.
+No Intention to stop using the first card

 In the event that you pay off an amount on another credit card, you should immediately stop using the card with the zero balance until you can pay off the larger one.

-• Struggling to keep up with payments.
+Struggling to keep up with payments

 If you’re having trouble keeping up with your monthly credit card payments, it might not be a good idea to pay it off with another credit card.
 Even if you consolidate all of your debts, you won’t save money in the long run.

-• Bad Spending habits.
+Bad Spending Habits

 Bad spending habits may worsen your debt if not checked.
 Ensure your curtail or reduce unnecessary expenses and make a budget that fits your income as soon as possible.
-This may include moving to cheaper apartments and stuff like that.
-The goal is to cut down on your expense which may be limiting your debt pay-off speed.

 You Can’t Pay Off One Card Using Another Card From the Same Bank